objektwerks/kotlin/README.md

 >Alternatively use commandline gradle:
 1. gradle clean build

->To run the K2 compiler, use commandline gradlew:
-1. ./gradlew clean build -Pkotlin.experimental.tryK2=true

 Test
 ----
 >Use Intellij gradle to clean, build, run and view tests.